johncky/QFNtools/README.md

 # Factor Selection

-Select "factors" from a group of factor assets (X), ues them as predictors to build Factor Models to explain returns of another group (Y).
+Select "factors" from a group of factor assets (X), ues them as independent variables in factor model.

       Selection Process:

-1. Find Principal Components of a group of assets (Y)
+      1. Find Principal Components of Y

-2. Select factors from another group of factor assets (X) whose absolute correlation with the PCs >= "req_corr".
-Use them to represent the fictional PCs. (i.e. use real assets return to represent the fictional Eigen portfolios)
+      2. Select factors from X whose absolute correlation with the PCs >= "req_corr".
+Use them to represent PCs of Y. (e.g. use real assets return to represent PCs of Y)

       3. If between-factor correlation >= "max_f_cor", remove the one that has lower correlation with PCs.
-4. Run linear regression on each asset from Y with the selected factors from X.

-i.e.

-      1. Find PCs of Y return
-      2. Find Xi ~ PCs
-      2. Limit abs(Corr(Xi, Xj)) <= max_f_cor
-      2. Build yRet ~ B1*X1 + B2*X2 + ...  (standardized returns)
+      4. Build factor model: Y ~ Intercept + (B1 * X1) + (B2 * X2) + ...

 ### Example: